ShreyasUjagar/Sudoku_GUI/README.md

 Please note that the solutions for the puzzles are **not hardcoded** into the game and the solver gets to an answer each and every time.

-I hope you enjoy this project as much as I enjoyed making it :)
+I hope you enjoy playing this as much as I enjoyed making it :)